Lampreia-Viva/lampreiaviva.com/content/menu/production/_index.en.md

 {{% /configurable_grid_item %}}

 {{% configurable_grid_item %}}
-### Others
+### Guitar Pedals

+* Behringer BOD400
+* Boss DS-1
+* Boss FS-5U
-* Compressors
+* Boss RC-2
-* Delays
+* Boss PH-3
-* Reverbs
+* Zoom G1X
 {{% /configurable_grid_item %}}

 {{< /auto_columns_grid >}}

+Other hardware, such as rack units, are available upon prior consultation.

-Would you like to schedule a session or get more information?
+## Would you like to schedule a session or get more information?

 {{< button href="/menu/contacts" target="" >}}
 Visit our contact page!